seungrokjung/vitisai_face_recognition/README.md

 source ./install.sh
 ```
 ### Step 3
 Launch docker (xilinx/vitis-ai-cpu:latest).
-If you have GPUs in your machine, you can also select (xilinx/vitis-ai-gpu:latest).
-The GPUs can be used to quantize models.
+If you have GPUs in your machine, you can also select (xilinx/vitis-ai-gpu:latest) for faster quantization.
 ```bash
 cd Vitis-AI
 ./docker_run.sh xilinx/vitis-ai-cpu:latest